-OUr approach to tackling youth mental health
+Our approach to tackling youth mental health

 Young females experience higher diagnosis rates and higher hospital admissions for self harm than national averages.

-• A quarter of young females have self-harmed — more than twice the rate of young men.
+The gender health gap makes this worse: a quarter of young females have self-harmed, more than twice the rate of young men.1 in 7 young women (16–24) have PTSD, compared to 4% of young men.

 Our approach